- Contests, for questions about math and programming contests.

 How do I learn how to design websites?

-Very generally, look at websites you like and do what they do.
+Look at websites you like and do what they do.
 Don’t make direct copies, but take inspiration from everywhere.

-With respect to high-level design, I like The Design of Everyday Things, Steal Like an Artist, and Universal Principles of Design.
+On high-level design, I like The Design of Everyday Things, Steal Like an Artist, and Universal Principles of Design.
 For specific design things, I take a lot of influence from The Elements of Typographic Style, Practical Typography, and CSS Tricks.

 For usability, read things from the Nielsen Norman Group, take the moral lessons to heart, and then throw away specific recommendations that you dislike.
-For performance and accessibility, I basically learned through the recommendations of web.dev.
+For performance and accessibility, I learned through the recommendations of web.dev.
 This is the kind of thing where I mostly learned through reading a bunch of blog posts when I look things up.

 How do I get into MIT?
 What do you think got you into MIT?